ClickCease

 Not Ready for Public Streets

 As Jason Levine, executive director of the Center for Auto Safety, stated, even the most inexperienced human driver knows to expect that people sometimes walk outside of crosswalks.
-Levine says this type of testing on public roads that “essentially chooses to ignore the realities of how people interact with public infrastructure” is hazardous.
+Levine says this type of testing on public roads, which “essentially chooses to ignore the realities of how people interact with public infrastructure,” is hazardous.